-During the above-mentioned Budget Speech, it was emphasized that Singapore needed to strengthen and continuously renew profound skills that are essential for the advancement of its economy to a higher level.
-It was mentioned that Singaporeans needed to become “a meritocracy of skills”.
+During the budget speech, it was emphasized that Singapore needs to strengthen and continuously renew profound skills that are essential for the advancement of its economy to a higher level.
+It was mentioned that Singaporeans need to become “a meritocracy of skills”.

 Does a Singaporean Need to Apply for the SkillsFuture Credit Programme?